 A student who wishes to request review of the final grade received in a course/clerkship/elective may do so by submitting a written petition to the Course/Clerkship/Elective Director with a copy to the Associate Dean for Student Affairs.
-Petitions must specifically state the reason for requesting a review and must be submitted within two months of the date the grade was posted.
+Petitions must specifically state the reason for requesting a review and must be submitted within 60 days of the date the grade was posted.

-A student who is dissatisfied that the response did not address the concerns stated may request a review of his/her appeal to the Course Director (Year 1 courses, Year 2 courses, and PCM 3) or to the department chair of the clerkship/elective (Year 3 and Year 4) within one month of receipt of the original response to the petition.
+A student who is dissatisfied that the response did not address the concerns stated may request a review of their appeal to the Associate Dean for Biomedical and Translational Science or to the department chair of the clerkship/elective (Year 3 and Year 4) within 30 days of receipt of the original response to the petition.
 In Years 3 and 4, a final petition to the Vice Dean for Medical Education must be limited to concerns relating to the violation of school policy, course's stated grading procedure, or that an unjust decision was rendered.
-Petitions filed longer than two months following posting of the grade in question are not heard.
+Petitions filed longer than 60 days following posting of the grade in question are not heard.